Zayleth/odin-recipes/README.md

 ## Acknowledgments

-- Inspiration: some Youtube pages, family recipes, some fun to cook, and just enjoy ;)
+- Inspiration: some Youtube pages, family recipes, some fun to cook ;)
 - Cook with friends and family: cooking is a social activity.
 Invite your loved ones to cook together and have fun preparing a delicious meal.

 ## 📝 License